 Villains: Stryke and the Corporation

 Synopsis: Shortly after their London clash with the Cadre of Salvation, Iron Fist and Shang-Chi fly to New York, where Danny Rand plans to entertain Shang for a few days.
-The pair drop by Nightwing Restorations’ office where they find Misty Knight working late.
+The pair drop by Knightwing Restorations’ office where they find Misty Knight working late.

 She is there consulting with Nathaniel Alexander Byrd aka Marvel Comics’ 1970s blaxploitation character Blackbyrd, a Private Investigator.
 (He helped Iron Fist and the Sons of the Tiger take on Snake-Eyes and the Black Hand gang awhile back, remember?)